NsdHSO/.github/README.md

 # .github
-Community health files for the black organization
+Community health files for the *NsdHSO* organization

 ## Overview

-This repository contains the community health files and configurations for the black organization on GitHub.
+This repository contains the community health files and configurations for the *NsdHSO* organization on GitHub.
 It serves as a centralized location for maintaining standards, guidelines, and automated workflows that promote a healthy and collaborative open-source community.

 The repository includes essential files such as code of conduct, contribution guidelines, security policies, and issue/PR templates that help manage the project's interactions and contributions effectively.